 OK, I get that the major difference between most adult and toddler reactions is that adults are generally better able to control their outbursts.

 It’s not likely to go well for me if I walk over and hit a colleague every time he does something that irritates me.

 However, the fact that a toddlers brain isn’t yet fully developed means that they aren’t yet able to control impulses.

 Punishing them for this just doesn’t make sense.

 If these behaviors seem out of character then try to establish what may be going on for your toddler.

 Could they be tired from dropping a nap?

 Are you feeling anxious?

-If you manage to pinpoint what effects your toddler you can attempt to support them through it.
+If you can manage to pinpoint what is affecting your toddler then you can attempt to support them through it.

 Did you enjoy reading “how to teach toddlers”?
 Let us know!